magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_path-to-peace.md

 The Buddha taught that this is the way the practice is for all of us.
-All of his disciples who had finished their work and become fully enlightened, had, (when they first came to take ordination and practise with him) previously been They had all been ordinary unenlightened beings like ourselves, with arms and legs, eyes and ears, greed and anger – just the same as us.
+All of his disciples who had finished their work and become fully enlightened, had, (when they first came to take ordination and practise with him) previously been *puthujjana.* They had all been ordinary unenlightened beings like ourselves, with arms and legs, eyes and ears, greed and anger – just the same as us.
 They didn’t have any special characteristics that made them particularly different from us.
 This was how both the Buddha and his disciples had been in the beginning.
 They practised and brought forth enlightenment from the unenlightened, beauty